-The Company has leases for two office premises.
-With the exception of short-term leases and leases of lowvalue underlying assets, each lease is reflected on the balance sheet as a right-of-use asset and a lease liability.
-Lease liabilities are presented in the statement of financial position in the line of other liabilities (refer to note 12):
+With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected on the balance sheet as a right-of-use asset and a lease liability.
+The Company classifies its right-of-use assets in line with its own fixed asset classification, and the lease liability presents in other liabilities (see Note 12).

-Assets not available for use
+Assets available for use

-As of 31 December 2023 the cost of assets not available for use, included in the list of fixed assets, amounts to AMD 116,213 thousand.
+As at 31 December 2024 the cost of assets available for use, included in the list of fixed assets, amounts to AMD 885 thousand (2023: AMD 116,213 thousand).